Assistant Professor of Public Policy

 Ford School of Public Policy, University of Michigan

 I am an Assistant Professor at the Ford School of Public Policy at the University of Michigan.
-I will be spending the next academic year in Princeton, at the Center for the Study of Democratic Politics.
+Before moving to Michigan, I was an Assistant Professor at the School of Foreign Service, at Georgetown University.
+I was also a fellow at the Center for the Study of Democratic Politics at Princeton University.

 I received a PhD in Government and Social Policy from Harvard University in November 2014.
-Some of my work appeared in The Journal of Politics and the American Political Science Review.
+Some of my work appeared in Political Behavior, The Journal of Politics and the American Political Science Review.

 My research examines the dynamics of popular attitudes towards redistributive social policies at a time of rising inequality, high fiscal stress and high levels of immigration.

-I am currently turning my dissertation, which received the 2016 Mancur Olson Best Dissertation Award, into a book manuscript entitled Asking for More: Support for Redistribution in the Age of Inequality.
-Asking for More proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.
+My book, entitled Fair Enough?
+Support for Redistribution in the Age of Inequality, is forthcoming at Cambridge University Press (Comparative Politics Series).
+Fair Enough proposes a new account of social policy preferences that explains why, in countries where inequality has increased the most, such as Great Britain and the United States, voters are not asking for more income redistribution.

 In my work, I have had to grapple with the difficulties of measuring policy preferences.
 My most recent project tests a new survey tool aimed at jointly measuring what people think on a given issue and how much they care about this issue.
 This project, joint work with Karine van Der Straeten and Daniel L Chen from the Toulouse School of Economics, is partially funded by the IAST multidisciplinary prize rewarding “scientifically exciting and ambitious endeavors.”